 Academia develops at the interface of different fields.
 This is one reason why the University of Groningen is home to a wide range of fields, each with a great number of subject specialists.
 The overview below, which is based on a standard categorization of fields, will help you find the right expert for each field.
 If you cannot find the expert you are looking for in this list, try searching via a related field or faculty; you may find him or her there.

-PhD on women’s empowerment in the context of microfinance services.
-Focus on the impact of training and social contexts.
+Previous research on the labour market integration of first generation Eritrean migrants, PhD on women’s empowerment in the context of microfinance services with a focus on the impact of training and social contexts.

-Field research experience Ethiopia, Vietnam, and Sri Lanka (social impact evaluation; mixed methods).
+Field research experience Ethiopia, Vietnam, Sri Lanka, and The Netherlands (social impact evaluation; mixed methods).

 - Behavioural Finance

 For creativity and brainstorming, I'm interested in the way in which sharing ideas helps or harms people's creativity, which will likely differ per person.
 Whereas novel and flexible ideas will be beneficial for some, others' creativity and productivity will benefit more from everyday and structured ideas.